kaspar-p/tiltpong/README.md

 # tiltpong

-A pong game, playable by moving and tilting microcontrollers
+A pong game, playable by moving and tilting microcontrollers.
+By Kaspar Poland, Hisbaan Noorani, and Mac Niu.